Gombe State University

-Gombe State University (GSU) is located in Tudun Wada, an area in Shamaki Ward, Gombe State, Nigeria.
+Gombe State University (GSU) is located in Tudun Wada, an area in Shamaki Ward, Gombe, Gombe State, Nigeria.
+It is located in the Northern part of Nigeria.
 It is a member of the Association of Commonwealth Universities.
-The state university has a Chancellor and 11-members of the governing council, as well as principal officers and management staff.
+The state university has a chancellor and 11-members of the governing council, as well as principal officers and management staff.
 Abdullahi Mahadi was the first vice chancellor of the university.

 Historical background

-Gombe State University was set up by Governor Muhammed Danjuma Goje in 2003.
+Gombe State University was set up by Governor Mohammed Danjuma Goje in 2003.
 The state's ministry of education set up a 35-member committee of stakeholders who reported to the state executive council to establish a state owned university.
 The state executive council approved the constitution of a 24-member technical planning committee to oversee the affairs of the university at the time of its inception.
 The university produces graduates to enable them to engage in productive political, economic, and social activities.
 The university has no religious affiliation.
 As a state-owned university, it is affordable, with low tuition and accommodation costs.

 Vice chancellors

-Abdullahi Mahdi was the first Chancellor of the university.
+Professor Abdullahi Mahadi was the first Vice Chancellor of the university.
 Prior to joining Gombe State University as its pioneer vice chancellor when the university was established in 2004, Mahdi had served in the same capacity at Ahmadu Bello University, Zaria for a period of four years.
 He had been the Vice Chancellor of Gombe State University since its inception in 2005 until 2014, when the then governor of Gombe State, Ibrahim Dankwambo, appointed Ibrahim Umar as the next Vice Chancellor of the university.

-Before his appointment, Ibrahim Umar was the Dean, Faculty of Science and Postgraduate School of the university.
+Before his appointment, Professor Ibrahim Umar was the Dean, Faculty of Science and Postgraduate School of the university.
 He was born in 1958 in Nafada Local Government Area, Gombe State.

-The current vice chancellor is Aliyu Usman El-Nafaty as the 3rd Vice Chancellor of Gombe State University succeeding I.M Umar after the expiration of his tenure in 2019.
+Professor Aliyu Usman El-Nafaty was appointed as the 3rd Vice Chancellor of Gombe State University, succeeding professor I.M Umar after the expiration of his tenure in 2019.
+And his tenure was expired in 2024.

+Upon the successful completion of El-Nafaty's tenure the Executive Governor of Gombe State Muhammad Inuwa Yahaya appointed Professor Sani Ahmed Yauta as the Acting Vice Chancellor Gombe State University in October 2024.